 Astigmatism is an eye condition that can cause blurred or distorted vision.
-With more than 3 million cases of astigmatism diagnosed each year, it is one of the most common eye conditions in the United States today.
+With more than 3 million cases of astigmatism diagnosed each year, it is one of the most common eye conditions1 in the United States today.
 In most cases, astigmatism is a minor condition that can be easily treated through eyeglasses, contact lenses, or surgery.

 In order to understand how astigmatism distorts vision, it is helpful to understand how the shape of the cornea affects vision.
 The cornea is the clear front part of the eye that covers the iris and pupil.
 It works with the anterior chamber and lens to refract (bend) light as it enters the eye and is responsible for roughly 65% of the eye's optical power.

 As light enters a normal eye, it refracts evenly, creating a clear view of objects in the visual field.
-In people with astigmatism, the cornea has an irregular curvature, more like that of a football.
+In people with astigmatism2, the cornea has an irregular curvature, more like that of a football.
 This causes the light to be refracted unevenly as it enters the eye, causing only a portion of the object to be in focus at one time, resulting in some degree of blurriness or distortion at any viewing distance (near, far, or in between).

 In reality, very few people have perfectly spherical eyes, meaning that most people have some degree of astigmatism.
-Minor astigmatism does not typically affect vision and therefore does not require treatment; however, higher levels of astigmatism can cause symptoms and visual disturbances that require treatment to correct.
+Minor astigmatism does not typically affect vision and therefore does not require treatment; however, higher levels of astigmatism can cause symptoms3 and visual disturbances that require treatment to correct.

 Because astigmatism affects how the eyes bend light, it often occurs alongside other vision conditions such as myopia (nearsightedness) and hyperopia (farsightedness).
 Collectively, this set of conditions is referred to as refractive errors.

 In a normal eye, the cornea and lens focus light rays on the retina.